out- of-gauge cargo

 What Is Out-Of-Gauge (OOG) Cargo?

 Not all cargo fits neatly into standard-sized containers.
-This type of freight is called out-of-gauge (OOG) cargo.
+This type of freight is referred to as out-of-gauge (OOG) cargo.
 A standard-sized container is 20 or 40 feet in length with a width of 8 feet.
 Out-of-gauge cargo does not fit into these dimensions.
 OOG cargo is also often significantly heavier than typical freight.

-The unusual shape, heaviness, or oversized dimensions of this kind of freight makes it very difficult to transport, leading to the use of specialized logistics planning and handling.
+The unusual shape, heaviness, or oversized dimensions of this kind of freight make it very difficult to transport, leading to the use of specialized logistics planning and handling.

 Out-of-gauge cargo includes items like: